jyeungtin/jyeungtin.github.io/_pages/repositories.md

 nav_order: 4
 ---
 ## Too many private repos
 I am very eager to share with you my codes developed for the projects I have been working on.
 Unfortunately, some codes are not yet to be publicised due to fact that our project is still in progress.

+For conference presentations and other project output, you can find these resources in [projects & resources](/projects).

 Please stay tuned!